 In mid-February, Beck resolved to attack the Prussian positions at Cossdorf (present-day Koßdorf) across the Elbe.
 These positions covered Torgau and the towns of the area.

 On February 19, an Austrian detachment (Erzherzog Leopold Cuirassiers, Hessen-Darmstadt Dragoons under Major-General von Wiese, Bethlen Hussars and Dessewffy Hussars under Colonel Hintzmann, 4 grenadier coys and 500 Grenzer light troops under Colonel Zedtwitz) marched to Grossenhain.
-After a short halt, the detachment crossed the Röder creek and proceeded to Cossdorf, wich was defended by General Ernst Heinrich von Czettriz.
+After a short halt, the detachment crossed the Röder creek and proceeded to Cossdorf, which was defended by General Ernst Heinrich von Czettritz.

 By April, the entire Saxon cavalry corps (now counting 5,288 men) was attached to Lacy's Corps posted near Radeberg.
 The Uhlans encamped near Strehla, the Chevauxlegers at Königsbrück.

 On April 8

 - On April 8 in the evening, Kleefeld's light corps arrived at Zwickau.
 When he heard that a Prussian convoy was spending the night at Niedermülsen, he set off from Zwickau at midnight and marched along the eastern bank of the Mulde.